-The proposal does not change current requirements for specialist registration and does not propose additional requirements that would impact on practitioners, patients and consumers.
+The proposed revised guidelines do not change current requirements for the majority of Chinese medicine practitioners and do not propose additional requirements that would negatively impact on patients and consumers.
 Therefore, the Board does not expect there to be any potential impacts on Aboriginal and Torres Strait Islander Peoples as a result of the proposal.

-The Board's engagement through wide-ranging consultation will help us to identity any potential impacts and meet our responsibilities to protect safety and health care quality for Aboriginal and Torres Strait Islander Peoples.
+The Board's engagement through public consultation will help us to identity any potential impacts and meet our responsibilities to protect safety and healthcare quality for Aboriginal and Torres Strait Islander Peoples.